elerch/aws-sdk-for-zig/README.md

 what you're doing, so I will stay brief.

 First, the dependencies are required.
 Use the Dockerfile to build these. a `docker build` will do, but be prepared for it to run a while.
-Openssl in particular will take a while, but without any particular knowledge I'm also hoping/expecting AWS to factor out that library sometime in the future.
+The Dockerfile has been tested on x86_64 linux, but I do hope to get arm64 supported as well.

 Once that's done, you'll have an alpine image with all dependencies ready to go and zig master installed.
 There are some build-related things still